OceanOutcomes/ocean-outcomes/news/_posts/2015-07-07-sakhalin-salmon-fishery.md

 ![Image of chart]
 (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/ne_sakhalin_catch.png)

-*Ten year catch trends for NE Sakhalin salmon fishery*
+*Ten year catch trends for NE Sakhalin salmon fishery.*

 From our conversations with Vladimir and many other fishermen in the region, we understand that the fishery's decision to let its MSC certification lapse was purely a business decision.
 It was not based on an inability to meet the MSC sustainability requirements, rather from a lack of recognition and value of MSC products in the Russian domestic market.